BND Hamburger Icon

 7. Secure a patent.

-If you have one of those lightning-in-a-bottle ideas for an invention or service, getting legal protection is a good idea.
-That’s what patents are for – giving you a legal right with federal protection to essentially own a specific product, idea, process or any other type of invention.
+If you have one of those lightning-in-a-bottle ideas for an invention or service, it’s a good idea to get legal protection.
+That’s what patents are for — giving you a legal right with federal protection to essentially own a specific product, idea, process or any other type of invention.

 As with a trademark, you need to apply through the USPTO to secure a patent.
 It’s a simple enough process, but it does require a fair bit of documentation of your idea to make sure someone else didn’t already secure the rights.
-Once everything has been validated, that idea is yours; however, it may require renewal every few years.
+Once everything has been validated, that idea is yours, but it may require renewal every few years.

 8. Manage your inventory.